HYYANG9/BERT4FCA-Bipartite-Link-Predcition/README.md

 In Parper-keyword dataset, we predict potentially related keywords, which may give inspiration for new research.

 ### Object-Attribute Prediction
 This file contains the codebase of bipartite link prediction between nodes form different node sets on each dataset.
 For each dataset, we pre-train a BERT model on objects and another model on attributes, then fine-tune on the two pre-trained BERT.
+We predict the potentially missing links given the known network.